-- 1. Train, plane, suburban bus (eg FlixBus), and all public urban transportations. - 2.
-Taxi: only for transfers from and to airports-/train stations/hotel/conference or meeting venue).
+1. Train, plane, suburban bus (eg FlixBus), and all public urban transportation.

+2. Taxi: only for transfers from and to airports-/train stations/hotel/conference or meeting venue).

-If you leave from an airport other than Genoa you have to show that this option is cheaper.
+If you leave an airport other than Genoa you have to show that this option is cheaper.
 When you book the flight, you must print from the web the flight offers from Genoa airport and your selected airport.
 The printout must be attached to the documentation at the time of the refund request.

-You are authorized to leave from Genoa one day before the beginning of the event to attend and to come back one day after the end (two days before/after if the destination is out of Europe for technical reasons, for example time zone, flights stop ...).
-If you leave more days before and come back more days after, you have to demonstrate that this option is not more expensive than a travel during the right days.
+You are authorized to leave from Genoa one day before the beginning of the event to attend and to come back one day after the end (two days before if the destination is out of Europe for technical reasons, for example time zone, flights stop ...).
+If you leave more days before and come back more days after, you have to demonstrate that this option is not more expensive than traveling during the right days.
+No refund for extra days.

 The Department can directly pay the registration to conference/workshop or Winter/summer schools when the bank transfer is available as method of payment.
-Exceptionally it is possible to ask for an advance payment of the possible expenditures for the mission, this when the quote is equal or higher than €250.00.
-In case of a mission it is possible to have an anticipation of 75% of all expenses (follow the instructions in the Manual).
+Exceptionally it is possible to ask for an advance payment of the possible expenditures for the mission, this when the quote is equal to or higher than \notin 250.00.
+In the event of a mission it is possible to have an anticipation of 75% of all expenses (follow the instructions in the Manual).

-The PhD student has to pay in advance all of the expenses and collect all the original receipts (train/flight tickets, meals, public transportation, certificate of attendance) therefore when you will come back you have to deliver the original receipts to the Department Administration, Villa Bonino Viale Causa 13, 1st floor Monday 2.00-4.00 pm; Tuesday 9.00-11.00 am and Friday 10.00-12.00 am.
+The PhD student has to pay in advance all the expenses and collect all the original receipts (train/flight tickets, meals, public transportation, certificate of attendance) therefore when you will come back you have to deliver the original receipts to the Department Administration, Villa Bonino Viale Causa 13, 1st floor from Monday to Wednesday (9:00-12:00).